calaldees/TeachProgramming/book/LeanerCodingTruths.md

     * The second to make a working solution (it's less than optimal, it get's actually used, you realize edge cases and interface issues)
     * The third to do it properly
 * Frequency is more important than duration
+    * Coding all day at a weekend is not the same as coding every morning and evening for 15min
+* Speak and write correct technical terminology